-Here’s what you need to know about the new package of proposed rules for Local Law 97.
+Here’s what you need to know about the new package of rules for Local Law 97.

-On September 12, the NYC Department of Buildings (DOB) issued a new set of proposed rules on the implementation of Local Law 97.
+On December 18, 2023, the NYC Department of Buildings published the final version of the newest package of rules for Local Law 97.
+These rules come after a 3 month public comment and review period on the set of proposed rules released by DOB on September 12.
 With 2024 compliance just around the corner, these rules cover many details that the agency is required to issue as a part of the law.
-The proposed rules are open for public comment until a public hearing on October 24.
 Read the press release from DOB here.

 1. A definition for the “good faith” standard that DOB will use to determine if non-compliant buildings are eligible for mitigated penalties

 Local Law 97 tasks DOB with defining a set of criteria by which it can determine whether an owner has made a “good faith effort” to comply with the law’s 2024 carbon limits.
-Before being considered for good faith exemptions, buildings first have to demonstrate full compliance with other building energy laws, including:
+Before being considered for good faith exemptions, buildings first have to demonstrate full compliance with:

 - Benchmarking (Local Law 84);

-If all of the above criteria are met, a building could qualify for good faith exemptions by meeting one of the following six criteria:
+If all of the above criteria are met, a building could qualify for good faith exemptions through mediated resolution with DOB by meeting one of the following six criteria by May 1, 2025:

-- Permits have been approved by DOB for retrofit work sufficient to meet the property’s 2024 limit, but it is not completed yet.
+- Permits have been approved by DOB for retrofit work sufficient to meet the property’s 2024 limit, and/or service provider contracts are in place for work that does not require a permit, but it is not completed yet.